 The second decade was dynamic, with the introduction of a gifted high school curriculum, expansion of campus facilities and graduation of some wonderful young men and women who have since distinguished themselves in their accomplishments.
 Lee’s educational philosophy continued to progress with development of foreign exchange and group dynamics programs, inclusion of foreign language throughout the elementary levels and specialist teachers that stay with students for several years.

 The third decade was equally vibrant, with recruitment of unmatched, collaborative faculty, significant enhancements to the quality and diversity of the curriculum, development of an excellent fine arts/theater program, geographical expansion of our field trip program (with purchase of bus), and the addition of an organic garden.

-Well into into our fourth decade, we have doubled the size of our lakefront campus, added an athletic field, developed cross-country and obstacle courses, added a robotics program, set up a nutrition program and joined a private school athletic conference.
-We consistently review and update the curriculum to incorporate the very best of current research into our teaching of gifted/high achieving students.
+Well into our fourth decade, we have more than doubled the size of our lakefront campus, added athletic fields, developed an obstacle course, included a robotics program, created butterfly gardens, and set up a nutrition program.
+We consistently review and update the curriculum to incorporate the very best of current research into our teaching of gifted/high-achieving students.
 We view the coming years with excitement in the challenge of meeting the still underserved needs of gifted and high-achieving students in the Tampa Bay area.